ansys/pyconverter-xml2py/doc/source/api/ast_functions.rst

 .. currentmodule:: pyconverter.xml2py.ast_tree

-The following functions are used to create the AST tree:
+The following functions are used to create the AST:

 .. autosummary::
    :toctree: _autosummary/ast_functions